amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 which must lock all relations mentioned in the plan.
 The more partitions there are, the longer it will take the validation step to finish.
-The following graph shows the average latency reported by `pgbench -S --protocol=prepared` with varying number of partitions (initialized with `pgbench -i --partitions=N` in each case), which shows how bad things will get as the number of partitions increases:
+The following graph shows the average latency reported by `pgbench -S --protocol=prepared` with varying number of partitions (initialized with `pgbench -i --partitions=N` in each case), which shows the latency increases as the number of partitions increases:

 ![v15 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img1.png)